 | At Home With Dot |

-| According to the 1930 United States Federal Census, Dorothy lived in a home at 294 South Carmelina Drive in Los Angeles.
-She lived here with her chauffeur named Harry (29) and cook named Maude (25), Harry and Maude were married in 1925.
+| Dorothy's home from about 1927 to 1930 was at 305 Carmelina Drive in Los Angeles.
+She lived here with her chauffeur named Harry and cook named Maude, who were married.
 The house, a classic Spanish Revival bungalow, and garage were built in the Brentwood Club Estates in 1926 at a cost of $5,500.
 Supposedly, the house was a gift from her then love interest cowboy actor Tom Mix.
-In 1987 this house was ready for demolition but the owners realized its historic value and donated it to California State University, Dominguez Hills for use as a dean's home, but those plans never materialized.
-So the house was moved to Sunland and put in storage.
-In 1991 it was bought, moved to Pasadena and is now a beautiful and well manicured private residence.
-Special thanks to Helena Mountford for sharing a great article about this house. |
+In 1987 this house was ready for demolition but the owner offered it free to any tax deductible taker so the California State University took it.
+The house was chopped into three pieces via chainsaw, causing most of the tiles and bricks to fall off, and moved onto the campus.
+CSU chose it for use as a dean's home, but those plans never materialized after cost calculations of fixing it (it was discovered to be full of asbestos).
+So it sat on the campus for a year surrounded by a fence.
+Eventually the little house was moved to Sunland and put in storage.
+In January of 1991 it was purchased, moved to Pasadena where it remains.
+After months of hard work fixing it up, Dot's little bungalow is now a beautiful and well manicured private residence. |

-| Dorothy's South Carmelina house as it looks today in Pasadena CA. Awfully nice, no?
-The house was put in Dorothy's name sometime after her December 1930 marriage to William Boyd.
-She sold it in October of 1933, no doubt a bad time financially for Dorothy and Boyd. |
+| Dorothy's Carmelina house as it looks today in Pasadena CA. Awfully nice, no?
+The house was put in Dorothy's name sometime after it was built in 1926/27.
+The house was then rented out after Dot married William Boyd and was sold in October of 1933, no doubt a bad financial time for the couple. |

 | Some views in the updated Brentwood house.
 Left is the dining room, right is the breakfast room and the living room is above.
-The ceilings, floors and fireplaces are all restored original. |
+The ceilings, floors and fireplaces are all restored. |

 | BUDDY |